Postgraduate research in Management

 Submit a full application

-After you have determined a potential research supervisor, you can start your application online.
+After you have determined a potential research supervisor, as in the 'research supervisors' section above, you can start your application online.
+If a 'Management' option is not immediately available on the web form, please select 'Business School'.

 You will need to complete the online application form and upload the following supporting documentation: